orangecrab-fpga/orangecrab-hardware/hardware/orangecrab_r0.1/review/schematic-checklist.md

 ## General

-- [ ] CAD ERC 100% clean.
+- [NA] CAD ERC 100% clean.
 If some errors are invalid due to toolchain quirks, each exception must be inspected and signed off as invalid.
-- [ ] Verify pin numbers of all schematic symbols against datasheet (if not yet board proven).
+- [X] Verify pin numbers of all schematic symbols against datasheet (if not yet board proven).
-- [ ] Schematic symbol matches chosen component package
+- [X] Schematic symbol matches chosen component package
-- [ ] Thermal pads are connected to correct power rail (may not always be ground)
+- [X] Thermal pads are connected to correct power rail (may not always be ground)
 - [x] Debug interfaces are not power gated in sleep mode

 ## Passive components
-* [ ] Power/voltage/tolerance ratings specified as required
+* [X] Power/voltage/tolerance ratings specified as required
 * [X] Ceramic capacitors appropriately de-rated for C/V curve
 * [X] Polarized components specified in schematic if using electrolytic caps etc